Bryan De La Cruz Player Props: Marlins vs. Rockies

-Bryan De La Cruz -- with a slugging percentage of .811 in his past 10 games, including three home runs -- will be in action for the Miami Marlins against the Colorado Rockies, with Karl Kauffmann on the mound, on May 24 at 8:40 PM ET.
+Bryan De La Cruz -- with a slugging percentage of .676 in his past 10 games, including two home runs -- will be in action for the Miami Marlins versus the Colorado Rockies, with Kyle Freeland on the hill, on May 25 at 3:10 PM ET.

-He had a one-hit showing in his previous game (1-for-3) against the Rockies.
+In his most recent game he had a hitless performance (0-for-3) against the Rockies.

 Bryan De La Cruz Game Info & Props vs. the Rockies